hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - Energy Efficiency: Reduces energy consumption through adjustments based on real-time usage and occupancy.
 - Allergy Reduction: Improved air circulation helps to minimize musty smells and allergens, creating a healthier living environment.

+## Urban Transport Pod (L)

+The Urban Transport Pod serves as an efficient and compact personal transport vehicle, specifically designed for urban environments.
+With a sleek and ergonomic design, this pod offers a safe and comfortable ride with advanced navigation systems that allow for seamless routing through city traffic.
+It can go under water, on ground or fly.